paboyle/Grid/documentation/manual.rst

 Additional single precison variants are defined with the suffix "F".
 Other lattice objects can be defined using the sort of typedef's shown above if needed.

+.. todo:: CD: Are there others to expose, such as LatticeInteger,
+          LatticeFermionD, LatticeGaugeFieldD, LatticePropagatorD,
+          etc?
+If so, could this list be made complete?

 Opaque containers
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^